yebaiwuhui/work_test/readme.txt

-Git is dis version control system.
+Git is distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.